 Dean Boykin-East has special responsibilities for the Peer Tutoring Program.
 She is also available for general and academic counseling for the Class of 2022.
 Dean Boykin-East is also a member of several of the College’s committees.

-Professor of History and Environmental Studies; Dean of New Students; Chair of Latinx and Latin Amer Studies
+Anson D. Morse 1871 Professor of History and Professor of Environmental Studies; Dean of New Students; Chair of Latinx and Latin Amer Studies

-Dean Lopez has special responsibilities for the personal and academic counseling of students in the Class of 2023 and new transfer scholars.
-He may be consulted on matters relating to the general and academic counseling of first-year students, college regulations and requirements, the Orientation Program, and the First-Year Seminar courses.
+Dean Lopez has special responsibilities for the personal and academic counseling of students in the Class of 2025 and new transfer scholars.
+He may be consulted on matters relating to the general and academic counseling of first-year students, college regulations and requirements, and the First-Year Seminar courses.